Medically reviewed by Drugs.com. Last updated on Nov 29, 2021.

 Tell your doctor if you have ever had any unusual or allergic reaction to sofosbuvir or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of sofosbuvir in children younger than 12 years of age or weighing less than 35 kilograms.
+Appropriate studies have not been performed on the relationship of age to the effects of sofosbuvir in children younger than 3 years of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of sofosbuvir in the elderly.